EU blocks "near-monopoly" of D.Boerse-NYSE merger

 Deutsche Boerse and NYSE Euronext had refused to sell either the German operator's Eurex derivatives market operator or the U.S. company's London-based futures exchange Liffe to address such concerns.

+"While we viewed the merger as a way to accelerate our plans, our existing business model was always central to our strategy," NYSE Euronext Chief Executive Duncan Niederauer said in a statement.

-"We will also take advantage of our financial strength to capture opportunities for growth in derivatives, and through our new initiatives, including technology services, NYSE Liffe US/NYPC and post-trade services," CEO Niederauer said.
+"We will also take advantage of our financial strength to capture opportunities for growth in derivatives, and through our new initiatives, including technology services, NYSE Liffe US/NYPC and post-trade services," he said.

-Deutsche Boerse shares were up 0.8 percent in afternoon trade, while German blue-chips .GDAXI were up 2 percent.
+Deutsche Boerse said it was positive about the outlook for this year despite the failed deal.

+The Hessian economics ministry, Deutsche Boerse's home regulator in Wiesbaden, Germany, had said on Tuesday that the exchanges had not eased its legal concerns over the deal.
+The ministry was planning to issue a decision after the Commission's ruling.

 In the past year the sector has seen three other large deals fail.